sheimi/SGit/README.md

 1. Click on the *+* icon to add a new repository.
 2. Enter remote URL (see URL format below).
-3. Enter local repository name - note that this is not a path since SGit stores all repositories in the same directory on the mobile device.
+3. Enter local repository name - note that this is not a path since JiGit stores all repositories in the same directory on the mobile device.
 4. Username - username to use to clone the remote repo.
 5. Password - password to use to clone the remote repo.
 6. Click the *Clone* button.
-7. If all the credentials are correct, SGit will download the repository (all branches) to your device.
+7. If all the credentials are correct, JiGit will download the repository (all branches) to your device.

 ### Create a local repository
 1. Click on the *+* icon to add a new repository.